 The Differences: Table Saw or Track Saw

-Now that you know the key features of each saw, the real question is what one is best for your workshop.
+Now that you know the critical features of each saw, the real question is what is best for your workshop.

-We’ll cover each of these topics in detail, but the main uses for each saw come down to the following.
+We’ll cover these topics in detail, but the main uses for each saw come down to the following.

 Use a table saw for: